Clinton, Oneida County, New York: Attractions

 The village centers around the Village Green, a park where many community events take place.
 Annual events on and around the Village Green include a summer farmers market, the Shopper's Stroll during the weekend after Thanksgiving, and the Clinton Art and Music festival in August.
 The Kirkland Art Center also hosts many activities throughout the year, including the KAC Road Race.
 The historic Clinton Cider Mill, a local favorite on Elm Street, has been producing cider since the early 1900s and is open seasonally from Labor Day through Thanksgiving.

 The Clinton Historic District is listed on the National Register of Historic Places.
 There is also an active Clinton Historical Society.

 Education

-The Clinton Central School District covers Clinton and most of the surrounding town of Kirkland..
+The Clinton Central School District covers Clinton and most of the surrounding Town of Kirkland.
 Its campus is near the center of Clinton.

-Hamilton College is adjacent to the village, in the town of Kirkland.
+Hamilton College is near the village, in the Town of Kirkland.

 History of education

 In the 19th century, Clinton was known as a "village of schools" and was sometimes called "Schooltown" and described as "an Academic village."
 The prosperity and reputation of the Hamilton-Oneida Academy had drawn public attention to Clinton as a place of education.
 It had numerous private schools, some day schools and some boarding, some secondary, of which there was no public school until 1891, and some primary.
 The largest building in town was a school (the Clinton Liberal Institute).
 A survey lists 37 schools, not counting Hamilton College, that operated in Clinton between 1790 (?) and 1915.
 A later list has 60, noting that "many...were in...the stately homes throughout the town; A subsequent list located 70.
 Some of these were small, one-room schools, often short-lived, and not much information survives on them.

 Prior to the passage of the New York State Compulsory School Law of 1894, about half of the town's school-age children attended a school.